Cleveland is a summer city.

 In the summer, all the best things in Cleveland take place outdoors.
 And this includes live music.
 Along with plenty of restaurants and bars that have live music on their patios throughout the summer months, there are also a handful of other places you can catch music outdoors on the regular in Cleveland.

 The Cleveland Metroparks runs a summer concert series at Edgewater Beach and Euclid Beach Park, with live concerts at each park one night per week from Memorial Day through Labor Day.
-The series has been canceled for 2020, but will hopefully return in 2021.
+(The series has been canceled for 2021, but will hopefully return in 2022.)

 And then there are concerts at Jacobs Pavilion at Nautica, too, an open-air concert venue in The Flats that hosts big-name musical acts.

 Another summer music staple is the Cleveland Orchestra moving some of its summer performances to Blossom Music Center, where you can reserve seats in the pavilion, or simply show up with blankets and chairs and set up your own space on the lawn.
-These concerts aren’t happening in 2020, either, but keep an eye out for the 2021 schedule.
+You can find the 2021 Blossom schedule here.

 5. Go kayaking on the Cuyahoga